mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Full of fear," I replied, "Of anger."

 "And of love.
 You cared for Melna.
 And you care for Pomri.
 More than you care for yourself.
 But you are conflicted.
-You have the eyes of Ramne, cunning, determined.
-You see opportunity and destruction as one, a vast continuum upon which we all wander about.
-You will be a great leader someday, in a time without time."
+You have his eyes.
+Cunning, determined.
+You see the flow of old and new, a vast continuum upon which life wanders.
+You will be a great leader someday, in a time long from now, where everything old has been lost, and make room for the new."

-But I was frustrated.
-"I can barely understand what's happening.
-How can I lead something.
-What comes next?"
-I asked.
+I tried to understand what thi was saying, but I was frustrated.
+"I have no power, no talents.
+I command respect from no one.
+How can I lead without–"

-Thi said, "You must reach that end yourself."
+"Shh...," thi said.
+"You will see what I can see.
+One day."

 I took a few deep breaths and set my mind back into the calm of its deepest parts.
 Pomri came to mind and the frantic feeling took hold again.
 I stood up, contemplating what her life might be like from now on.
 And then I remembered the stories my nather told me: of mining for ore, escaping from Holrag.
 And I couldn't hold in my anger any loonger.